tinarskii/manao/.github/SECURITY.md

 ## Reporting a Bug

-The `twitch-utils` team and community take all security bugs in `twitch-utils` seriously.
-Thank you for improving the security of `twitch-utils`.
+The `manao` team and community take all security bugs in `manao` seriously.
+Thank you for improving the security of `manao`.
 We appreciate your efforts and responsible disclosure and will make every effort to acknowledge your contributions.

 Report security bugs by emailing the lead maintainer at `tinarskii@tinarskii.com`.